JamesSkemp/words/content/post/upgrading-to-zend-optimizer-301-on-a-local-windows-based-apache-server.md

 +++
-title = "Upgrading to Zend Optimizer 3.0.1 on a local Windows-based, Apache, server" summary = "Guide to upgrading Zend Optimizer 2.6.2 to Zend Optimizer 3.0.1 on Apache 1.x, running on Windows and with PHP 4.4.2." draft = false comments = true date = "2006-06-08T19:37:00-05:00"
+title = "Upgrading to Zend Optimizer 3.0.1 on a local Windows-based, Apache, server" description = "Guide to upgrading Zend Optimizer 2.6.2 to Zend Optimizer 3.0.1 on Apache 1.x, running on Windows and with PHP 4.4.2." draft = false comments = true date = "2006-06-08T19:37:00-05:00"